Four Hymns & A March: The Competition for Poland's National Anthem

 What the alien force has taken from us,

 What was he doing in Italy?
 Why did he write this song?
 Who was he?
-Let’s start at the beginning.
-In 1795 Poland lost its independence after being simultaneously invaded by its three hostile neighbours: the Russian Empire, Austria, and Prussia.
-Following the old rule that ‘the enemy of my enemy is my friend’, Polish soldiers decided to join the forces of a French general – Napoleon Bonaparte.
-Józef Wybicki, a great intellectual, poet, composer, diplomat, and political activist, went to Italy to help form Polish units, later to be named the Polish Legions, at the side of Bonaparte’s army.
+Let’s start from the beginning.
+In 1795 Poland lost its independence after being simultaneously invaded by its three hostile neighbours: the Russian Empire, Austria and Prussia.
+Following the old rule that ‘the enemy of my enemy is my friend’, Polish soldiers decided to join the forces of French general Napoleon Bonaparte.
+Józef Wybicki, a great intellectual, poet, composer, diplomat and political activist, went to Italy to help form Polish units, later to be named the Polish Legions, to fight alongside Bonaparte’s troops.
 One day the growing army was celebrating the retirement of a few of its oldest soldiers and Wybicki wrote a song for the occasion.